|

 Enter your email, and we’ll send it to your inbox.
 Plus, you’ll get delicious new recipes from us every Friday!

 Some cookies are so indelibly imprinted in our memory, and so incredibly delicious, they earn the title, “iconic.”
 The Snickerdoodle is one of those cookies.
-Sweet and chewy, pillowy fluffy, and addictively wonderful with their cinnamon-sugar coating.
+Sweet and chewy, pillowy fluffy, and addictively wonderful with its cinnamon-sugar coating.

 Snickerdoodle Origins